How To Sabotage Productivity

 You’ll never make progress on your own goals if you’re too busy furthering someone else’s.
 Don’t communicate your mental, physical, or emotional needs; instead, enable others to (knowingly or not) take advantage of your time.

-Sabotage Productivity by Taking No Action
+Sabotage Productivity by Taking no action

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *